-(vi) the organic standard to which the agricultural

-product is certified; and
+(vi) the organic standard to which the agricultural product is certified; and

 (C) that is not more than otherwise required under an equivalency agreement negotiated between the United States and the foreign government.

-- States and the foreign government.
+(14) ORGANIC PLAN.-The term "organic plan" means a

-(14) Organic Plan.-The term "organic plan" means a plan of management of an organic farming or handling operation that has been agreed to by the producer or handler and the certifying agent and that includes written plans concerning all aspects of agricultural production or handling described in this title including crop rotation and other practices as required under this title. - (15) ORGANICALLY PRODUCED.-The term "organically produced" means an agricultural product that is produced and handled in accordance with this title. - (16) Person.-The term "person" means an individual, group of individuals, corporation, association, organization, cooperative, or other entity. - (17) Pesticide.-The term "pesticide" means any substance which alone, in chemical combination, or in any formulation with one or more substances, is defined as a pesticide in the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
-136 et seq.). - (18) PROCESSING.-The term "processing" means cooking, baking, heating, drying, mixing, grinding, churning, separating, extracting, cutting, fermenting, eviscerating, preserving, dehydrating, freezing, or otherwise manufacturing, and includes the packaging, canning, jarring, or otherwise enclosing food in a container.
+(14) ORGANIC PLAN.-The term "organic plan" means a plan of management of an organic farming or handling operation that has been agreed to by the producer or handler and the certifying agent and that includes written plans concerning all aspects of agricultural production or handling described in this title including crop rotation and other practices as required under this title.

+(15) ORGANICALLY PRODUCED.-The term "organically produced" means an agricultural product that is produced and handled in accordance with this title.

+(16) PERSON.-The term "person" means an individual, group of individuals, corporation, association, organization, cooperative, or other entity.

+(17) PESTICIDE.-The term "pesticide" means any substance which alone, in chemical combination, or in any formulation with one or more substances, is defined as a pesticide in the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
+136 et seq.).

+(18) PROCESSING.-The term "processing" means cooking, baking, heating, drying, mixing, grinding, churning, separating, extracting, cutting, fermenting, eviscerating, preserving, dehydrating, freezing, or otherwise manufacturing, and includes the packaging, canning, jarring, or otherwise enclosing food in a container.